kallaway/100-days-of-code/log.md

 **Thoughts**:

-~~I'm knackered, this challenge is taking up all my spare time and I don't think I have made any progress over the last few days :worried:~~ Jubilant now I have resolved twitter bot issues, hopeful that my PR for [FreeCodeCamp(:fire:) 100DaysOfCode-twitter-bot](https://github.com/FreeCodeCamp/100DaysOfCode-twitter-bot/pull/16) will be merged.
+~~I'm knackered, this challenge is taking up all my spare time and I don't think I have made any progress over the last few days :worried:~~ Jubilant now I have resolved twitter bot issues, hopeful that my PR for [freeCodeCamp(:fire:) 100DaysOfCode-twitter-bot](https://github.com/freeCodeCamp/100DaysOfCode-twitter-bot/pull/16) will be merged.

 **Up Next**:

 There is the [twitter-bot-playground](https://github.com/spences10/twitter-bot-playground) I was thinking about playing with more and incorporating some of the great work I have seen going into the 100DoC tweet bot that I'd like to play around with.

-Then, I guess I should get back to my FreeCodeCamp(:fire:) work of Wikipedia viewer zipline.
+Then, I guess I should get back to my freeCodeCamp(:fire:) work of Wikipedia viewer zipline.

 **Link(s) to work**: